jdunck/python-unicodecsv/README.rst

    True

 Note that unicodecsv expects a bytestream, not unicode -- so there's no need to use `codecs.open` or similar wrappers.
 Plain `open(..., 'rb')` will do.

-(Version 0.13.0 is the last version to support python 2.6.
-See c0b7655248c4249 for the breaking change.)